Ethan-Nowa/BookLibrary/README.md

 A website that links to a Maria Database full of book information, simulating a library database system with user login.

+Security login uses an authentication filter to intercept incoming HTTP requests, extract authentication tokens, perform authentication checks, and set up the security context.
+Comments are included to explain the code.

-You can view existing books, add new books, edit books, and delete books.
+On the website, you can view existing books, add new books, edit books, and delete books.

 Java Backend
 React Frontend